MarcinPekala/ppbackend/readme.md

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/FORMV.png" width="600"/>

 Under "Add a book" and "Delete all books" button you can see "Switch to Vaadin Frontend" button, which allows you to switch frontend from HTML/CSS/JS based one to Vaadin, which is a Java framework for the web applications.
-Currently this part is under the development thus the notification window to confirm it will pop-up.

 #### 2.2.5 Editing and deleting books from the database

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/DBF.png" width="600"/>

 Under the form you'll see the list of all books in the database.
 By clicking "edit" you'll toggle the editing state, which will allow you to rewrite information regarding the book or abort this proccess if you don't want to make any changes.
 Some fields can be left blank.
-You can also click "delete" in order to delete a single book from the database by its id.
+You can also click "delete" in order to delete a book from the database by its id.

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/DBF2.png" width="600"/>
 <img src="https://github.com/MarcinPekala/readme_images/blob/master/DELETE.gif" width="600"/>

 #### 2.2.6 Book status, details and book search via Google Books
-You can set a book status, from "Bought and read", "Bought but unread" and "To buy" in order to organize your collection by the purpose of the book inserted into the database.
+You can adjust a book status from "Bought and read", "Bought but unread" and "To buy".

 <img src="https://github.com/MarcinPekala/readme_images/blob/master/BOOKSTATUS.gif" width="600"/>